 Orchestral Tracks

-The Sonata for Orchestra, written in 1983, was a piece I wrote when I was just getting interested in recording.
-It was originally played on a Roland Juno 60 synth, back when DAWs didn’t really exist yet (that would be starting around 1985).
-The original recording was played part by part into a 4-track cassette recorder, without a click track.
-By the end of the piece, I recall it was a rhythmic mess!
+The Sonata for Orchestra, written in 1983, was a piece I wrote when I was just getting interested in writing and recording.
+It was originally played on a Roland Juno 60 synth, back when DAWs (digital audio workstations) didn’t exist yet (that would be starting around 1985).

 So, after lying in a box in my studio for 42 years, the Sonata now makes its public debut!
 I must say it’s not bad for my first orchestral composition at the age of 20.

 In 2025, I programmed a mock-up of it as the original string quartet concert recording was lost to time, plus I remember the performance being somewhat of a disaster!
-I was pleasantly surprised to finally hear it!
-Though now of course I would completely redo the ending…

 The Woodwind Trio Theme and 3 Variations also goes back more than 40 years to my time at UCLA.
 I’m not sure the woodwind trio ever got a performance – if it did, it was not recorded.
 This is a recent recreation of the trio.